 Why, you ask?
 It's one of the best ways to protect yourself if – travel gods forbid – your airline were to collapse before your flight.
 If that happens, the easiest way to get your money back is to initiate a chargeback through your credit card company.

 Curious how it works?
-Here's how to do a chargeback when an airline goes kaput, as I did a few years ago when Primera Air went bankrupt just weeks before my flight.
+Here's how to do a chargeback when an airline goes kaput, as we did a few years ago when Primera Air went bankrupt just weeks before a flight.

 It is possible to request a chargeback on a debit card, but the process is much more challenging and complicated.
 So using a credit card is the best way to make sure you can get your money back if the worst occurs.

-If you can, use a credit card that will get you additional travel insurance like the Chase Sapphire Preferred or Platinum Card from American Express.
-While this insurance won't cover if you decide to cancel your trip down the line due to coronavirus, it comes with plenty of other trip delay or disruption coverage that will be nice to have.
+If you can, use a credit card that will get you additional travel insurance like the Chase Sapphire Preferred® Card, the Capital One Venture X Rewards Credit Card or the Platinum Card® from American Express.
+While this insurance won't cover if you decide to proactively cancel your trip down the line due to COVID-19, it comes with plenty of other trip delay or disruption coverage that will be nice to have.
 And you'll earn more points on your purchase, too.

-Don't be afraid of booking future travel – but be smart.
+Don't be afraid of booking flights and big trips – but be smart.
 If you follow these tips above, you'll be well-positioned to get your money back and avoid the unnecessary hassle if travel plans change in the meantime.